PeterBengtson/Ooloi-docs/ADRs/0028-Hierarchical-Rendering-Pipeline.md

 ## Notes

-This architectural decision establishes Ooloi's rendering pipeline as a scalable system capable of handling professional-scale musical compositions whilst maintaining the extensibility essential for contemporary notational innovation.
+This architectural decision establishes Ooloi's rendering pipeline as a scalable system capable of handling professional-scale musical compositions through unified plugin-based formatting for all notation elements.

-The mandatory plugin compliance ensures that no artificial barriers exist between core and extended notation elements, providing a foundation for comprehensive musical expression within a unified architectural framework.
+The mandatory plugin compliance ensures that fundamental notation formatting (chords, articulations, beams) and custom extensions operate through identical architectural patterns, providing a foundation for comprehensive musical expression without artificial distinctions between "core" and "extended" functionality.

-The four-stage approach recognises that musical logic, spatial arrangement, layout organisation, and visual rendering represent distinct computational problems that benefit from separation and targeted optimisation.
+The four-stage approach recognises that musical logic, spatial arrangement, layout organisation, and visual rendering represent distinct computational problems that benefit from separation and targeted optimisation, with all formatting logic implemented through canonical and custom plugins as first-class citizens.